beginner-corp/validate/readme.md

 - `min` any `Number` (or anything allowed by a custom type)
 - `max` any `Number` (or anything allowed by a custom type)

-Check out `./examples` for more on custom types and ranges (and the tests).
+Check out the [examples](https://github.com/smallwins/validate-params-schema/tree/master/examples) for more on custom types and ranges (and the tests).